zhanba/dotfiles/README.md

 .gitignore

 ## tern
-put .tern-config in ~/home or .tern-project in project root
+put .tern-config in ~/home or make a link .tern-project in project root

 ## npm
 just set proxy
-put .npmrc in your ~/home
+put .npmrc in your ~/home, or you can make a link

+## pip
+on windows, put pip directory on ~/home, or make a link make pip use douban source